CopernicaMarketingSoftware/Documentation/SMTPeter/rest-sender-domains.md

 domain that handles your tracking of clicks and opens.
 If you do not include these properties while creating a sender domain, the domains are set to "bounce.yourdomain.com" and "clicks.smtpeter.com" respectively.

-After setting up a sender domain, you normally also want to make a subsequent call to the REST API to [create a DKIM key](rest-dkim) for the sender domain.
-This DKIM key will be used for signing all messages that flow through SMTPeter.
+With properties "policy" and "enddate" you can control your [DMARC deployment](dmarc-deployment).
+With the "policy" property you can set the DMARC policy that you want to use.
+With the "enddate" property you specify the date after which you want to have a percentage of 100.
+SMTPeter will increase the percentage over time to reach this percentage at the given date.
+Both fields are optional and if not provided they are set to "none" and today.

-After setting up a sender domain and the DKIM keys, it is your own responsibility to update your DNS records.
+After setting up a sender domain, it is your own responsibility to update your DNS records.
 The REST API has a [couple of methods](rest-dns) to help you with this.
+Note that properties "policy" and "enddate" only have an effect if you use our standard suggested DNS settings.
+If you chose to use custom DNS settings, you have to set the policy and percentage yourself.

 ## Deleting a sender domain